autoplot/documentation/javadoc/org/autoplot/cdf/SegmentedBufferDataSet.md

-# org.autoplot.cdf.SegmentedBufferDataSetQDataSet implementation that appends datasets together to make them
+# org.autoplot.cdf.SegmentedBufferDataSet

- look like one long dataset.
+QDataSet implementation that appends datasets together to make them look like one long dataset.
  Each dataset must have the same qube.
 This is for efficiency.

  limitations:<ul>
   <li> doesn't check DEPEND_1 when checking qube.
  </ul>

 ***
 <a name="length"></a>
 # length